jrosen48/utk-homepage/content/post/2019-08-28-resources-and-ideas-for-engineers-working-on-the-design-challenge-of-teaching-elementary-students-about-engineering.md

 **Tools**

 - Simple ideas or frameworks can help to guide students' work; for example, in a project designed to engage students in developing scientific "models" of phenomena, we used the framework of GAME, or Generality, Audience, Mechanism, and Evidence as a way to guide students to consider these aspects of their scientific models
-- With the right task, worksheets can serve as scaffolds for students' work; consider worksheets that focus on an open-ended task, but provide students' with resources (such asz examples that provide an end-goal) that can serve as tools
+- With the right task, worksheets can serve as scaffolds for students' work; consider worksheets that focus on an open-ended task, but provide students' with resources (such as examples that provide an end-goal) that can serve as tools